Monday, February 2, 2026

 Children learn more about exercising and eating well.
 They also learn why it is important to practice healthy living.

-Connect and Teach: Author's Purpose
+Connect and Teach: Folktales

 FOUNDATIONAL SKILLS

-Phonics Focus Skill: Short vowel e
+Phonics Focus Skill: Consonant v

 WRITING AND GRAMMAR